itzFlubby/LightStripAudioSync/README.md

 1. Clone the repository

-2. Create a folder called `FFTW`

-3. Copy the following files from the official [FFTW website](https://fftw.org/download.html) into the `FFTW` directory:
+2. Copy the following files from the official [FFTW website](https://fftw.org/download.html) into the `FFTW` directory:
   - fftw3.h
   - libfftw3-3.dll
   - libfftw3-3.lib

-4. Configure for your use-case
+3. Configure for your use-case
   - Set `BROADCAST_ADDRESS` in CMakeLists.txt
   - Set your frequency weights in `main.cpp` (optional)

-5. Run Cmake
+4. Run Cmake
 ```
 mkdir build
 cd build